Zoe Kalapos: Early life

 At the age of one, Kalapos was gifted a snowboard by her parents, Steven and Maria.
 After three years of switching to skis, she went back to snowboarding at the age of five, growing a passion for the sport.
 Steven would eventually build a homemade ski and snowboard park in the one-acre lot of his farm for Zoe for her to practice on, named Mt.
 Kalapos.

 At the age of 10, Kalapos began her competitive career.
 At the age of 13, Zoe and the rest of her family (with the exception of her mother, who had to stay in Detroit as a teacher in the South Redford School District for income-related reasons) would move to Vail, Colorado to join the Vail Ski and Snowboard Academy.

 Career

 In 2022, Team USA announced that she had been selected to represent the United States at the 2022 Winter Olympics in Beijing, China. her first Winter Olympics.
 She finished seventeenth in the women's halfpipe, missing qualifying for the finals, which required finishing in the top twelve.

+Kalapos is an Ambassador of the Boyne Forever Foundation, a public charity created to amplify the positive impact of Boyne Resorts.